 Finding the Best Places to Retire Since 2006!

-Overview: On Oregon's beautiful, rugged central coast, nautical Newport sits on the north side of Yaquina Bay and is connected to points south by a stunning 1936 arch bridge.
-It was named after the upscale Rhode Island town and has a history as a steamboat port.
+On Oregon's beautiful, rugged central coast, nautical Newport is a cool little town on the north side of Yaquina Bay and is connected to points south by a stunning 1936 arch bridge.
+The town was named after the upscale Rhode Island community and has a history as a steamboat port.
 Today it is home to Oregon State University's Hatfield Marine Science Center and the Oregon Coast Aquarium.

 The Newport Symphony Orchestra is a professional company, and Writers on the Edge manages an award-winning Nye Beach reading/writing series.
 The Oregon Coast Council for the Arts operates two beautiful venues, the Visual Arts Center and the Performing Arts Center.
 Plays, jazz ensembles, exhibits and much more occur regularly.